wzhouwzhou/easypathutil/README.md

 ### Goals/Why use Easypathutil
 • This package hopes to make your paths easier to follow for deeply nested files.

-• Easily check for existence of a file or folder, read, get stats, or require.
+• Easily check for existence of or load a file or folder, read, get stats, or require.

-• Lightweight: Package size is around 6kB
+• Lightweight: Package size under 7kB

 The tutorial below aims to demonstrate the core functionality of this package.